 Send back the results

-In order to search for related resources among tons of data, traditional search engine systems use cache, pre-fetching results, memory indexes and other methods to shorten or speed up the search life cycle.
+In order to search for related resources in large amounts data, traditional search engine systems use cache, pre-fetching results, memory indexes and other methods to shorten or speed up the search life cycle.
 In Step (5), one basic ranking method for RD is using Vector-Space model, which has been well studied as an Information Retrieval (IR) topic.
-According to the Vector-Space model, a resource is viewed as a vector [ w1, ..., wn ], where wi the significance of the keyword.
+According to the Vector-Space model, a resource is viewed as a vector [ w1, ..., wn ], where wi is the significance of the keyword.
 The value of wi equals the number of times a keyword appears in a resource divided by the number of times the word appears in the entire collection.
 A wi is zero if the keyword doesn’t appear in a resource.
 When a keyword appears in more resources, wi will be lower; otherwise, wi will be higher.

 Modern search engines also collect user behaviors.
-Consequently, search results returned by search engines are highly related to users interests and habits, unless such feature is chosen to be disabled, which by law is an option provided to users.
-Nowadays, building search engines has a lot of compliance to follow for privacy and security reasons.
+Consequently, search results returned by search engines are highly related to users’ interests and habits, unless such feature is chosen to be disabled, which by law, is an option provided to users.
+Today, building search engines requires compliance with privacy and security laws and concerns.

-The storage-query model and results-ranking techniques are used in main current search engines.
-They are also very critical in the learning resources search engine proposed in the thesis.
+The storage-query model and results-ranking techniques are used in mainstream search engines.
+They are also very critical in the learning resources search engine proposed in this thesis.
 Some heavily tailored algorithms are explained in Chapter 5.

 2.5 Value of resources

-In the paper of Identifying Valuable Resources, which is published in 2007 on European Management Journal, value of resources was discussed, from the point of business and management.
-It is difficult to identify resources in a firm if there is no agreed definition of what ‘valuable’ means.
+In the paper “Identifying Valuable Resources”, which was published in 2007 on European Management Journal, the value of resources was discussed, from the point of view of business and management.
+It is difficult to identify resources in a firm if there is no agreed upon definition of what “valuable” means.
 A valuable resource can be rare, inimitable, and non-substitutable to be a source of sustainable competitive advantage.
 The problem is known by RBV (resource-based view) advocates, but the value of resources was never clearly defined.
-It is said, to identify the value of resources in business and management area, there are some questions to ask: What is the source of resources?
-Valuing one resource or many resources?
-The past, present, future value of a resource?
+To identify the value of resources in business and management area, there are some questions to consider: What is the source of resources?
+Value one resource or many resources?
+What is the past, present, future value of a resource?
 Objective or subjective valuations?
-What’s the cost of resources?
+What is the cost of resources?
 The conclusion is that valuable resources can generate three types of competitive advantage: cost advantage, the ability to premium price, and volume-based advantage.7

 This idea of using multiple characteristics of a resource to determine the degree of value is inspiring.
 Similarly, the normalized resources attributes and evaluation methods can be also adopted to determine the values of learning resources, with careful design.
 The general evaluation method is borrowed from the business field.
-First, put forward the problems of learning resources; then, give some resource attributes according to these problems.
-One resource is “divided” into several pieces by several attributes; and these attributes can easily be evaluated; finally, we combine all the values of the attributes into a final value of the resource.
+First, put forward the problems of learning resources.
+Then, give some resource attributes according to these problems.
+One resource is “divided” into several pieces by several attributes, and these attributes can easily be evaluated.
+Finally, combine all the values of the attributes into a final value of the resource.
 However, because learning resources are quite different for those in business and management, all characteristics need to be redesigned.
-For example, in business and management area, cost is an important element, mostly in monetary, but the cost advantage for learning resource is generally in time.
-Moreover, in our design, learning resources are endowed with more attributes, which will be discussed in Chapter 3.
+For example, in business and management area, monetary cost of a resource is an important element.
+But the cost advantage for a learning resource is generally related to time.
+Moreover, in our design, learning resources are endowed with more attributes, which are discussed in Chapter 3.

 3 CHALLENGES AND DIRECTIONS